 And then, of course, is the fact that marketers are amongst the most competitive people on the planet.
-Marketers are constantly trying to think of ways of one-upping each other, with the goal, of course, is to have their own content served at the top of search results instead of the content of their competitors.
+Marketers are constantly trying to think of ways to one-up each other—with the goal, of course, of having their own content served at the top of search results instead of the content of their competitors.

 This competition led to the emergence of “10X content” which is, essentially, a strategy of looking to the content that is already ranking well and finding out how you can make it 10 times better.
 In some cases that may have been achievable simply by adding some visuals, or video, or (especially in the early 2010s) an infographic.

 The idea was originally introduced by Rand Fishkin, formerly of MOZ, in an episode of Whiteboard Friday.